Background to this inspection

 This inspection was unannounced.

 We reviewed information we had received about the service since the last inspection.
-We sought feedback from the local authority and Healthwatch.
+We sought feedback from the local authority, professionals who work with the service and Healthwatch.
 Healthwatch is an independent consumer champion that gathers and represents the views of the public about health and social care services in England.
 We used the information the provider sent us in the provider information return (PIR).
 This is information providers are required to send us annually with key information about their service, what they do well, and improvements they plan to make.
 We used all this information to plan our inspection.

 During the inspection

 We observed how staff provided support for people, to help us better understand their experiences of the care they received.
-We used the Short Observational Framework for Inspection (SOFI).
-SOFI is a way of observing care to help us understand the experience of people who could not talk with us.
-We spoke with 7 people living in the home and 5 visitors.
-We also spoke with 7 staff including care staff, cook, the registered manager, deputy manager and the nominated individual.
-The nominated individual is responsible for supervising the management of the service on behalf of the provider.
+We spoke with 13 people in person and 4 relatives via telephone, to gather their views of the care and support provided.
+We spoke with 6 members of staff, including the registered manager and the nominated individual.
+The nominated individual is responsible for the management of the service on behalf of the provider.
+In regard to Meavy View Retirement Home, the nominated individual is also the provider.

-We had a tour of the building with the registered manager.
-We reviewed a range of records, including care records, records relating to medicines, staff recruitment, training and supervision, building maintenance, cleaning and equipment checks, accident and incidents and safeguarding logs and policies and procedures for infection control.
-Also, a variety of records relating to the management of the service, including audits and policies and procedures were reviewed.
+We reviewed a range of records, including 4 people care records, records relating to medicines, staff recruitment, training and supervision, building maintenance, equipment checks, accident and incidents and safeguarding.
+We also reviewed a variety of records relating to the management of the service, including audits, policies and procedures.

 About the service

-Meavy View Retirement Home is a residential care home providing accommodation and personal care to up to 32 people.
-At the time of our inspection there were 27 people using the service.
+Meavy View Retirement Home is a residential care home providing accommodation and personal care for up to 32 people.
+At the time of our inspection there were 23 people using the service.

 People’s experience of using this service and what we found